 - Log on as an Administrator or Director-level user, navigate to the Systems area of your instance and click the Portals tab.

-- When prompted, name your new portal.
-This name can be changed later but your initial name will determine your portal's URL.
+- When prompted, name your new portal which will in turn determine your portal's URL.
+This name and URL can be changed later.
 As you type your portal's name, you will see a preview of the URL.

 - Click Save to create your new portal.